bulletsk/pientertain/README.md

 - compile and install RaspiCam natively on the Pi
 - cross-compile RaspiCam, install to cross-compilation sysroot
 - compile and install raspicaminterface natively on the Pi
-- copy raspicaminterface to cross-compilation sysroot
+- cross-compile raspicaminterface, install to cross-compilation sysroot
 - cross-compile pientertain and deploy to Pi

 If somehow your cross-compiled RaspiCam works on the Pi, let me know how.